Sandthorn/sandthorn/README.md

 ### `Sandthorn::AggregateRoot::constructor_events`

-Before version 0.13.0 the only initial event on an aggregate were `new`.
-With the `constructor_events` its possible to be more specific on how an aggregate came to be.
+With `constructor_events` its possible to be more specific on how an aggregate came to be.

 ```ruby
 class Board